- To apologize the right way at work, acknowledge what happened, state your mistake, and take corrective action based on what you’ve learned.

-"A good apology can open, not close, doors," Graham said.
+“A good apology can open, not close, doors,” Graham added.

 4. Suggest a plan or solution.

-After talking about the lesson you've learned, suggest a plan, talk through a solution, or mention a way you can help rectify the situation.
+After talking about the lesson you learned, suggest a plan, talk through a solution, or mention how you can help rectify the situation.
 This is the second stage to shifting the discussion away from the mistake and toward a positive outcome.
 By communicating your willingness to help, you back up the lesson you learned from the mistake with meaningful action.

 Example of a good apology